pulzze/autoflow-documentation/docs/ids/action-condition-is-non-empty-list/fields/value.md

-value to check is non empty array or not
+An array that may not have any items.